evkx/evkx.github.io/content/models/rivian/r1/r1s_dual-motor_awd_sp/_index.md

 ## Performance

-The Rivian R1S Dual-Motor AWD SP packs an impressive punch with a maximum power of 489 kW (665 hp / 656 bhp) and a commanding total torque of 1123 Nm (829 lb-ft).
-This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4.5 seconds, and it reaches a top speed of 201 km/h (125 mph), making it a standout in its class.
+The Rivian R1S Dual-Motor AWD SP delivers a solid performance with a maximum power of 398 kW (541 hp / 534 bhp) and a total torque of 827 Nm (610 lb-ft).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4.5 seconds and reaches a top speed of 201 km/h (125 mph), making it competitive within its class.

 ## Battery, range, and charging